 16.4 Job Incurred Disability Leave

-- Definition: Disability leave with pay is absence from duty with pay due to disability due to illness or injury arising out of and in the course of employment which has been declared compensable under Workers Compensation Law.
-Only permanent or probationary unit members occupying permanent positions are eligible for disability leave with pay.
+- Definition: Disability leave with pay is absence from duty with pay due to disability due to illness or injury arising out of and in the course of employment which has been declared compensable under Workers Compensation Only permanent or probationary employees occupying permanent positions are eligible for disability leave with pay.

-- Payment: Payment of disability leave shall be at the base pay of the unit member and shall be reduced by the amount of temporary disability indemnity received pursuant to Workers’ Compensation Law.
+- Payment: Payment of disability leave shall be at the base pay of the employee and shall be reduced by the amount of temporary disability indemnity received pursuant to Workers’ Compensation Law.

-- Definition: Disability leave without pay is a unit member’s absence from duty without County pay because of disability caused by illness or injury arising out of and in the course of employment which has been declared to be compensable under Workers’ Compensation Law.
-Only permanent or probationary unit members occupying permanent positions are eligible for disability leave without pay.
-Such leave is taken after the disabled unit member has used up allowable disability leave with pay, as well as accrued credits for sick leave.
-At the unit member’s option, vacation and compensatory time off accruals may also be used.
+- Definition: Disability leave without pay is an employee’s absence from duty without County pay because of disability caused by illness or injury arising out of and in the course of employment which has been declared to be compensable under Workers’ Compensation Law.
+Only permanent or probationary employees occupying permanent positions are eligible for disability leave without Such leave is taken after the disabled employee has used up allowable disability leave with pay, as well as accrued credits for sick leave.
+At the employee’s option, vacation and compensatory time off accruals may also be used.

-- Application for and Approval of Job Incurred Disability Leave Without Pay: In order to receive disability leave without pay, an eligible unit member must submit a request on the prescribed form to the appointing authority describing the illness or accident and all information required for the appointing authority to evaluate the request.
-The unit member must attach to the request a statement from a physician certifying as to the nature, extent and probable period of illness or disability.
+- Application for and Approval of Job Incurred Disability Leave Without Pay: In order to receive disability leave without pay, an eligible employee must submit a request on the prescribed form to the appointing authority describing the illness or accident and all information required for the appointing authority to evaluate the The employee must attach to the request a statement from a physician certifying as to the nature, extent and probable period of illness or disability.

-- Length and Amount of Job Incurred Disability Leave without Pay: Job incurred disability leave without pay may not exceed twenty six biweekly pay periods for any one injury.
-The combined total of disability leave with pay and disability leave without pay for one accident or illness may not exceed thirty two biweekly pay periods.
+- Length and Amount of Job Incurred Disability Leave without Pay: Job incurred disability leave without pay may not exceed twenty-six biweekly pay periods for any one The combined total of disability leave with pay and disability leave without pay for one accident or illness may not exceed thirty two biweekly pay periods.
 However, Safety members of the Retirement System may be allowed a maximum of fifty-two (52) biweekly pay periods for any one injury total disability leave.
-In the event a unit member is disabled and is receiving Workers Compensation benefits, this leave may be extended as long as such disability continues.
+In the event an employee is disabled and is receiving Workers Compensation benefits, this leave may be extended as long as such disability continues.

-- Qualifying: Only permanent or probationary unit members occupying permanent positions are eligible for leaves of absence without pay under the provisions of this Section.
+- Qualifying: Only permanent or probationary employees occupying permanent positions are eligible for leaves of absence without pay under the provisions of this

-- Parental Leave: A unit member/parent of either sex may be granted a leave of absence without pay to fulfill parenting responsibilities during the period of one (1) year following the child’s birth, or one (1) year following the filing of application for adoption and actual arrival of child in the home.
-Such leave to be for maximum period of thirteen (13) biweekly pay periods.
-Use of accrued vacation, sick, compensatory time or holiday credits shall not be a pre‑condition for the granting of such parental leave.
-Unit members who must assume custody of a minor are eligible for parental leave.
+- Parental Leave: An employee/parent of either sex may be granted a leave of absence without pay to fulfill parenting responsibilities during the period of one (1) year following the child’s birth, or one (1) year following the filing of application for adoption and actual arrival of child in the Such leave to be for maximum period of thirteen (13) biweekly pay periods.
+Use of accrued vacation, sick, compensatory time or holiday credits shall not be a pre-condition for the granting of such parental leave.
+Employees who must assume custody of a minor are eligible for parental leave.

 16.6 Military Leaves of Absence

-The provisions of the Military and Veterans Code of the State of California and the Uniformed Services Employment and Reemployment Rights Act (USERRA) shall govern military leave of County unit members.
+The provisions of the Military and Veterans Code of the State of California and the Uniformed Services Employment and Reemployment Rights Act (USERRA) shall govern military leave of County employees.

 16.7 Absence Due to Required Attendance in Court

-Upon approval by the department head, a unit member other than extra help or seasonal, shall be permitted absence from duty for appearance in Court because of jury service, in obedience to subpoena related to the employee’s San Mateo County employment or by direction of proper authority, in accordance with the following provisions:
+Upon approval by the department head, an employee other than extra help or seasonal, shall be permitted absence from duty for appearance in Court because of jury service, in obedience to subpoena related to the employee’s San Mateo County employment or by direction of proper authority, in accordance with the following provisions:

-- Absence from duty will be with full pay to a maximum of eight (8) hours for each day the unit member serves on the jury or testifies as a witness in a criminal case related to their County job duties, other than as a defendant, including necessary travel time.
-As a condition of receiving such full pay, the unit member must remit to the County Treasurer, through the unit member’s department head, within fifteen (15) days after receipt, all fees received except those specifically allowed for mileage and expenses.
+- Absence from duty will be with full pay to a maximum of eight (8) hours for each day the employee serves on the jury or testifies as a witness in a criminal case related to their County job duties, other than as a defendant, including necessary travel As a condition of receiving such full pay, the employee must remit to the County Treasurer, through the employee’s department head, within fifteen (15) days after receipt, all fees received except those specifically allowed for mileage and expenses.

-- Attendance in Court in connection with a unit member’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.
+- Attendance in Court in connection with an employee’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.

-- Any fees allowed, except for reimbursement of expenses incurred, shall be remitted to the County Treasurer through the unit member’s department head.
+- Any fees allowed, except for reimbursement of expenses incurred, shall be remitted to the County Treasurer through the employee’s department head.